What Hackers Want

 Hackers often build a website that copies the look of a recognizable brand.
 They do this to gain trust and entice a web surfer to click on a link or download contaminated files.
-Before clinking on links or downloading files, look carefully for signs that indicate the website may be a fake.
-Indications that a website is fake could be offers that offer significant value for small investment.
+Before clicking on links or downloading files, look carefully for signs that indicate the website may be a fake.
+Indications that a website is fake could be offers that offer significant value for a small investment.
 Another sign would be hyperlinks to web addresses that do not align with the business they are attempting to impersonate.
-Investigating integrity of the site may take a bit of effort, but worth the effort.
+Investigating the integrity of the site may take a bit of effort, but will be well worth the effort.
 With practice, you can efficiently recognize fake websites and investigate them for authenticity.
 This practice will help prevent hackers from invading your network.

 Shop Only on Secure Sites:

-Using an unsecured website for online shopping exposes the shopper to risk of having their information exposed.
+Using an unsecured website for online shopping exposes the shopper to the risk of having their information exposed.
 This includes your credit card information as well as your shopping records.

 Verify Website as Safe:

-The first step to take to verify security of a link is to ensure the web address (URL) starts with “https” as opposed to “http”.
-The “https” means that the website has a SSL certificate.
+The first step to take to verify the security of a link is to ensure the web address (URL) starts with “https” as opposed to “http”.
+The “https” means that the website has an SSL certificate.
 The SSL certification indicates your data will be secure when passing from your browser to the website.
 GlobalSign provides a good explanation of the different levels of SSI certification.
 You can refer to this site for details.
 For simplicity and brevity, let’s consider that you can increase your level of security in this regard by using a later version mainstream browser and turning on the safe browsing feature.
 When operating in this mode, the browser will check each website you attempt to enter, and will block access if the website security cannot be verified to a high standard.